haaslaura/vuezenapp-back/README.md

 # 🌿 VueZenApp-back

-Mini Express proxy server to enable the VueZen application (frontend) to access the DeepL API without CORS blocking.
+Mini Express proxy server to enable the VueZen application (frontend) to access the Quote and the DeepL API without CORS blocking.

 ## 🚀 Objectif